So, if you’re doing a Utah road trip or a short jam-packed Southwest US road trip, is it reasonable to spend only one day in Zion National Park?!

 See more ideas for an Arizona and Utah road trip with the Grand Canyon, Zion, Bryce Canyon loop!

-- Bamboo forest hike in Haleakala National Park
+- One day in Yellowstone National Park

 HAPPY ONE DAY IN ZION NATIONAL PARK!